ikem-krueger/ikem-krueger.github.io/_posts/2021-08-05-hackintosh-asus-vivobook-14.md

 #### Trackpad

-Use "Kext Wizard" to install the VoodooI2C kexts to "/System/Library/Extensions"!
+Use "Kext Wizard" to install "VoodooI2C.kext" and "VoodooI2CHID.kext" to "/System/Library/Extensions"!

 Open "System Preferences" > "Trackpad" and disable "Force click and haptic feedback".